Do you feel respected at work?

 While Fulghum’s credo is simplistic in form, showing respect for one another is really not all that complicated.
 Most of us learned the value of demonstrating respect at an early age.
 As Fulghum puts it, respect is fundamental to everything we learned in elementary school: “The Golden Rule and love and basic sanitation.
 Ecology and politics and equality and sane living.”

 For employees, employers, and managers, the rules of respect are the same.
 Forbes contributor Lisa Quast lists tips for employers to use to gain respect, including being authentic, developing potential, and sacrificing when necessary.

-Respect also requires that we be in control of our words and actions.
+Be in control of our words and actions

 One good way to tame our tongue is to practice not using it—in other words, to listen and listen more intently.